UnityTech/GamesTestAutomationExample/README.md

   - `Logged Objects`-fields should be populated with typical Gameobjects
   - `Ui menu Object`-field can be populated with a UI-object (unity 5+)

+## Contributing to project

+### Build .unityproject from command line

+Example of building from command line (Mac - you might have to change Unity path).
+Executed from root folder of this repo.

+`/Applications/Unity\ 5.3.4f1/Unity.app/Contents/MacOS/Unity -projectPath $(pwd)/example-unity-project -exportPackage Assets/AutomationHelpers AutomationHelpers.unitypackage -batchmode -quit`

 ## TODO:
 - Write better docs with screenshots
 - More examples